xcwang-hz/ToyOS/README.md

 3. Simple echo functionality on console
 4. Read from Initramfs file
 5. Support directory tree in memory
-6. Support both console and canvas
+6. Simple K-shell on graphic mode
-7. DOOM
+7. K-DOOM